gigascience/gigadb-website/docs/SETUP_PROVISIONING.md

 Actual changes to the infrastructure are performed with the command ``terraform apply``.

-The state file Terraform works with can be a local file (ending with suffix .tfstate), but it is recommended to use a remote state backend wich has the following benefits:
+The state file Terraform works with can be a local file (ending with suffix .tfstate), but it is recommended to use a remote state backend which has the following benefits:

  * every team members who need to perform provisioning can start their work with a state that accurately represent reality
  * a locking mechanism is available to prevent the same piece of infrastructure to be changed by several people at the same time